Crocodile babies emerging from eggs

 Once the alligators have paired, the courting ritual begins.
 The two will swim together, touch noses, and blow bubbles in the water.
 [2] The male alligator fertilizes the eggs inside the female with a mammal-like phallus usually kept inverted inside its cloaca.
 [3]

 Interestingly, a new study discovered that many alligators are loyal to their mating partners.
-In the ten-year study, scientists found that up to 70% of female alligators choose to mate with the same partner over the course of many years.
+In the ten-year study, scientists found that up to 70% of female alligators choose to mate with the same partner over many years.
 [4]

 Where Do Alligators Lay Eggs?

 Generally, within a month or two, the female alligator will then begin to locate a suitable spot to lay her eggs.
-[5] She makes a bed of vegetative matter with her hind legs, lays her eggs in the center, then covers them liberally with more vegetation.
-Called a clutch, she will lay between 20-60 eggs depending on her age and health.
-The average clutch size is between 35-40 eggs.
+[5] She makes a bed of vegetative matter with her hind legs, lays her eggs in the center, and then covers them liberally with more vegetation.
+Called a clutch, she will lay between 20 and 60 eggs, depending on her age and health.
+The average clutch size is between 35 and 40 eggs.
 [6]

 Through mid-summer, the eggs will be kept warm by the gasses produced by the rotting vegetation.
 Falling victim to predators and weather, fewer than 70% will survive.
 [7]